7 Nonprofit Annual Report Essentials for Next Year

 Share this article

-An annual report is a vital part of your organization’s end-of-year checklist, but not every nonprofit knows how to make the most of this important document.
+Nonprofit annual reports are a vital part of your organization’s end-of-year checklist, but not every nonprofit knows how to make the most of this important document.
+Your annual report displays what the past year has brought for your nonprofit and what you have accomplished.

-The report should do more than just remind your constituency of the coolest fundraisers your nonprofit pulled off this year; it’s a way to prove your accountability and trustworthiness to people who might be considering becoming a donor to your organization.
+Your annual report should do more than just remind your constituency of the coolest fundraisers your nonprofit pulled off this year—it’s a way to prove your accountability and trustworthiness to people who might be considering becoming a donor to your organization.
+Your nonprofit annual report shows your donors what they’ve helped you achieve over the year and the impact your organization has on the community.
+It restates why your cause is worthy of donations from your supporters and encourages them to continue their support.
+You should also include your goals for the future, so your donors know what to expect in the coming year.

-While each nonprofit’s report will be different, you can put your best foot forward by using our guide as a nonprofit annual report template: take our suggestions and make them your own!
+While each nonprofit’s report will be different, you can put your best foot forward by using this guide as a nonprofit annual report template: take these suggestions and make them your own!
+Here’s an outline of the 10 most essential nonprofit annual report best practices:

 1. Use the first page of your annual report to snag your readers.